quinn5moli/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.
 1. Explain what a token is used for.

+    A token is the response sent back from a server when an authorization request is successful.
+It's received as a string to ensure interoperability and can be stored locally or through a cookie to so that the client can maintain authorization to private routes.

 2. What steps can you take in your web apps to keep your data secure?

+    You can use cookies to ensure token security.

 3. Describe how web servers work.

+    Web servers store/host code for websites.
+Clients use URLS to locate website addresses/DNS stored on servers.
+Users send an HTTP request so the server can read and send back data with a HTTP response.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create = post.
+Read = get.
+Update = put.
+Delete = delete.